jhampstead/annotate_pext/README.md

 module load bioinf/htslib/1.9
 ```

 If HTSLib is unavailable on your system, you can [download HTSLib here](https://www.htslib.org/download/) and [install from source](https://github.com/samtools/htslib/blob/develop/INSTALL).
-If ```extract_vcf``` can't find HTSLib at runtime, execution will fail with ```./annotate_pext: error while loading shared libraries: libhts.so.2: cannot open shared object file: No such file or directory```.
+If ```annotate_pext``` can't find HTSLib at runtime, execution will fail with ```./annotate_pext: error while loading shared libraries: libhts.so.2: cannot open shared object file: No such file or directory```.
 I compile and run with HTSLib 1.9; other versions of HTSLib have not been tested and may cause unexpected behaviour.

 ```annotate_pext``` requires the following command line arguments:
 * An isoform expression matrix <isoform_expression_matrix.tsv>.
 The rows of this file should represent transcripts, while the columns should represent tissues.
 This script has been optimised for use with the GTEx v8 isoform expression matrix provided at ```test/GTEx_median_tissue_expression_matrix.tsv```.
 Other expression matrices should adhere to this format.